scrubbbbs/cbird/readme.md

 Weeds are tracked when:

-- exactly two files visible in inspector (matching pair, use `-p.mm 1`to force pairs)
+- two files visible in results view (matching pair, use `-p.mm 1` or `-p.eg 1` to force pairs)
 - neither file is a zip member
 - one of the files is deleted

 When a weed's file hash reappears, it is only considered valid if the original still exists; this prevents undesired deletions.
-A weed can be unset in the inspector with the "Forget Weed" command.
+These "broken weeds" can be unset with the "Forget Weed" command.

 ```
 cbird -weeds -show # show all weeds